TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 * TKperson: I got the idea of creating the C-REAL bot from [Cerealwithnomilk](https://www.youtube.com/channel/UCxX7O68badw2sBbcvQK0wBQ); the bot is named after this guy.

-## Immigrate from verision 2.3.x to 2.4.0
-1. Make a new folder named "data" next to your c-realv2.exe or c-realV2.py file
-2. put your old default.json into the data folder
-3. start running the bot again.

 ## Why did my computer say it's a dangerous file/containing virus?
 * I'm going to make myself clear here - it's not a virus.
 * There is another way for people that don't trust the released versions, and dont't want to download python to run the bot.
 Use https://repl.it/, make an account, choose "new repl" in the top left corner, choose python, click "create repl", copy and paste the [source code](https://raw.githubusercontent.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/master/c-realV2.py) into repl, and click on the run button at the top.